Billie Jean: Background

 Jackson said that "Billie Jean" was based on groupies he and his brothers encountered while they performed as the Jackson 5.
 "They would hang around backstage doors, and any band that would come to town they would have a relationship with, and I think I wrote this out of experience [sic] with my brothers when I was little.
 There were a lot of Billie Jeans out there.
 Every girl claimed that their son was related to one of my brothers."

 According to Jackson's biographer J. Randy Taraborrelli, "Billie Jean" was inspired by letters Jackson received in 1981 from a woman claiming he was the father of one of her twins.
 Jackson, who regularly received letters of this kind, had never met the woman and ignored those claims.
 However, she continued to send letters stating that she loved him and wanted to be with him, asking how he could ignore his own flesh and blood.
-The letters disturbed him to the extent that he suffered nightmares.
+The letters disturbed him so much that he began to suffer nightmares.

 Eventually, Jackson received a parcel containing a photograph of the fan, a gun, and a letter instructing him to die at a particular time.
 The fan would do the same once she had killed "their" baby, so they could be together in the "next life".
 The Jacksons later discovered that the fan had been sent to a psychiatric hospital.

 Production

 Jackson said he felt "Billie Jean" would be a success as he was writing it: "A musician knows hit material.
 Everything has to feel in place.
 It fulfills you and it makes you feel good.
 That's how I felt about 'Billie Jean'.
 I knew it was going to be big when I was writing it."
 He explained that, hearing it in his head while in his car, he was so absorbed that he did not realize his car had caught fire until a passing motorcyclist informed him.

 Jackson disagreed with the producer, Quincy Jones, about the song.
-According to some reports, Jones felt it was too weak to be included on Thriller, but Jones has denied this.
+According to some reports, Jones felt it was too weak to be included on Thriller, but Jones denied this.
 Jones disliked the demo and did not care for the bassline, and wanted to cut Jackson's 29-second introduction.
 Jackson, however, insisted that it be kept.
 According to Jones, he conceded when Jackson said it made him want to dance: "And when Michael Jackson tells you, 'That's what makes me want to dance', well, the rest of us just have to shut up."

 Jones also wanted to change the title to "Not My Lover", as he believed that people would think the song referred to the tennis player Billie Jean King.
 Jackson refused to change the title and asked Jones to give him co-producing credits for the track, as he felt that the finished product sounded close to his demo.
 In addition, Jackson wanted extra royalties.
 Jones granted him neither and the two fell out for several days.